Aliases for ACLY Gene

 GeneCards Summary for ACLY Gene

 ACLY (ATP Citrate Lyase) is a Protein Coding gene.
 Diseases associated with ACLY include acrocallosal syndrome.
-Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
+Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include cofactor binding and ATP citrate synthase activity.
 An important paralog of this gene is SUCLG1.

 UniProtKB/Swiss-Prot for ACLY Gene